Last updated June 2026

 How long does the Whanganui river section take?

-From Whakahoro to Pipiriki takes approximately 3 days of paddling.
-From Taumarunui to Pipiriki takes approximately 5 days.
-After Pipiriki, the River Road walk to Whanganui city is a further 3–4 days.
+Whakahoro to Pipiriki averages 3 days.
+Taumarunui to Pipiriki averages 5 days.
+The River Road option from Pipiriki to Whanganui city adds 3–4 days of walking.

-Can I do the river section without doing all of Te Araroa?
+Can I do the river section without completing all of Te Araroa?

 Is there cell coverage on the river?

 Minimal to none through the gorge section in the national park.
-You are effectively off-grid for the duration of the paddle.
+Travellers should plan to be off-grid for the duration of the paddle.

 What is the River Road option after Pipiriki?